mawinkler/playground-one/docs/getting-started/prepare.md

 pgo@cd741d37446e:~$
 ```

-If you exited the container, reconnect with
+If you exited the container, reconnect anytime with

 ```sh
 ssh -p 2222 pgo@localhost